Translations

 What I Say Today!

-The title and location are “Thirty-Seven Years as but a Day (published 5-16-2023; episode 11).”
-Yes, I started to get a little choked up, near the end.
+The episode is “Thirty-Seven Years as but a Day (published 5-16-2023; episode 11).”
+Yes, I started to get a little choked up near the end.

 Conclusion

 Yesterday, Mrs. Appalachian Irishman brought home some tomato plants, which her good cousin had given her.
-As the co-author of this website, she has one published article -- 'MATER FUN with 'MATER LADY (published 8-29-2022; article #351; Mrs. Appalachian Irishman article #1).
-Is another “Mater Lady” article forthcoming?
+Last year, as the co-author of this website, she published her first article, “'MATER FUN with 'MATER LADY (published 8-29-2022; article #351; Mrs. Appalachian Irishman article #1).”
+Is another “Mater Lady” article forthcoming this year?

 Friday, May 12, 2023